joycecouraca/Ambev.DeveloperEvaluation/README.md

-# DeveloperStore - Sales API
+# Ambev.DeveloperEvaluation - Sales API

 This repository contains the implementation of a sales API for the DeveloperStore system.
 The API manages sales records, providing information about sale numbers, sale dates, customers, products, discounts, cancellation status, and more.